 Performers & Workshop Leaders

-2026 performers sneak peek!
+2026 performers

-stay tuned for many more TBA very soon!
+stay tuned for more bios being added!

-• The Velvet Twins with Joel Jackson
+The Velvet Twins with Joel Jackson

 Lindsay McCaw and Grace van't Hof have been playing old time, 100 year old pop tunes, and early country music for several years together in the Detroit, MI area with Hawaiian Guitar group the Boblo Islanders and Honky Tonk supergroup the Velvet Boys.